 Procedures for Underground Analysis

-Atwood addresses her audience in very conversional tones to describe this strange land where rivers flow in the wrong direction and the sun glows green in its dark confinement.
-The meaning of “green sun is mythical, imaginative light in the absence of real sunlight; green is also a colour that is nourishing, soothing and innocent.
+Atwood addresses her audience in very conversational tones to describe this strange land where rivers flow in the wrong direction and the sun glows green in its dark confinement.
+The meaning of “green sun is mythical, imaginative light in the absence of real sunlight; green is also a colour that is nourishing, soothing, and innocent.